JoseEspinosa/bovreg_rnaseq_tests_datasets/dev_notes.md

   NXF_VER=21.04.1 nextflow run main.nf -c ./conf/test_bovreg.config --skip_feelnc --stringtie_ignore_gtf -profile docker
   ```

-* Run tagada pipeline on test profile in local
+* Run FAANG/TAGADA pipeline on test profile in local

   ```console
   NXF_VER=21.04.1 nextflow run main.nf --output directory -c test/test.config -profile singularity -resume
   ```

+## Test configuration

+The minimum reference genome requirements are a FASTA and GTF file, all other files required to run the pipeline can be generated from these files.
+However, it is more storage and compute friendly if you are able to re-use reference genome files as efficiently as possible.
+It is recommended to use the --save_reference

 ## Obtain reference